gurkeetsingh/comptia-linux--notes/ch4-ManagingLinuxUserAndGroups.md

 modifying user settings with `usermod`:

-the usermod command is used to modify an existing user account.
+the `usermod` command is used to modify an existing user account.

 - `-G groupName` removes all of the user secondary groups and replace them with a new secondary groups or comma-delimited list of secondary groups
 - `-aG groupName` adds a new secondary group
 - `-l` changes the user name
 - `-d` changes the locatioin of the user home directory
 - `-m` moves the current user home directory to the new new user name. command to do this is:
 `usermod -l user2 -d /home/user2 -m student2`

+## provisioning new workgroup with `groupadd`

+linux uses groups to provide common access to a system resource for multiple users.

+provisioning a new workgroup using `groupadd`:

+- it is used to add groups to a linux system.
+- syntax to do this is: `groupadd options name`
+- to create a system group use: `groupadd -r name`

+setting group password with `gpasswd`:

+- gpasswd command is used to manage the files `/etc/group` and `/etc/gshadow`
+- this command is executed by the group admin or a system admin
+- to a assign a `group admin` a system admin or group admin should execute the `gpasswd -A username` command
+- `-a username` add user to group.
+- `-d username` delete a user from group
+- `-r` removes the group password.

+changing workgroup settings with `groupmod`:

+- `-g` changes the group GID number
+- `-n` changes the group name